spearwolf/signalize/README.md

 # Overview 👀

-The whole API of _@spearwolf/signalize_ is about these three concepts:
+The whole API of `@spearwolf/signalize` is about ..

 - __signals__
   - like state variables with hidden superpowers